jeffpar/pcjs.v1/_posts/2018-05-14-tiny-matrix-screensaver.md

 to all be clear.
 This [handy table](/blog/images/DOS_COM_Startup_Registers.pdf) of initial register values shows the pitfalls of such an assumption: for example, the program won't work on any version of DOS &lt; 2.00.
 I've also tested it on PC DOS 3.00, where it fails because several of the arithmetic flags are *not* clear.
+It’s also not initializing the Direction flag, and if that flag happened to be set "down" instead of "up", the program would effectively do nothing; STOSW would modify the same word repeatedly.

 Third, if the program is loaded with `DEBUG`, most of the initial register values are completely different.
 `DEBUG` typically sets AL/AH to drive error codes (depending on whether the 2nd and 3rd command-line parameters